sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

 A large web application my team continiously develop already contains more than _140_ classes with more than _1300_ exceptions in total (and counting).
-When you have so many exceptions (we also use [GlobalException](global-exception.md) functionality) you want to be sure there will be no exceptions codes duplicates.
+When you have so many exceptions (we also use [GlobalException](global-exception.md#setup) functionality) you want to be sure there will be no exceptions codes duplicates.

-Also when we show to users an exception code only (a real message is hidden for front end) it is very great if our moderators can type an exception code, press a button and discover the real meaning so they can decide what to do next - sometimes we hide real messages from users just because such exceptions describe internal politics restrictions.
+Also when we show to users an exception code only (a real message is hidden for front end) it is very great if our moderators can type an exception code, press a button and discover the real meaning so they can decide what to do next - sometimes we hide real messages from users just because such exceptions describe internal policies restrictions.

 Another reason is our user API.
 We would like to show there a list of possible exceptions codes and their messages.
 But such a list must contain FE-visible exceptions only.